Ribble Steam Railway

-The Ribble Steam Railway is a standard gauge preserved railway in Lancashire, in the United Kingdom.
+The Ribble Steam Railway is a standard gauge preserved railway in Preston, Lancashire, England.
 It was opened to the public on 17 September 2005, running along Preston Docks.
 The railway began by housing much of the collection from the previously closed Southport Railway Museum (Steamport), which was based in the old Lancashire and Yorkshire Railway engine shed at Southport (BR shed code 27C).

 The railway lines around Preston Dock largely fell into disuse after the closure of the docks.
 A preservation group that was operating in Southport relocated to Preston in 1999 and started operations as the Ribble Steam Railway in 2005.
 Its operations base is at but they run trains as far as Strand Road although there is no facility for locomotives to run round their train here.

 The Riverside station is quite a way from Preston city centre, but proposals have been made for a platform to be constructed at Strand Road.
 This would be close to the Portway terminus of the Preston park and ride service, Guild Wheel walking trail and the River Ribble.